Advancing Stroke Risk Prediction Using a Multi-modal Foundation Model: Introduction

-\textbf{Multi-modal predictive models} Several studies have employed multi-modal data to improve diagnostic capabilities by integrating diverse data types \cite{Liu2015}.
-For example, MultiSurv model has shown success by fusing image and tabular data for cancer survival prediction \cite{Vale-Silva2021}.
-In another study, integration of retinal images and clinical data was leveraged to improve cardiovascular disease prediction \cite{huang2024predictingstrokeretinalgraphs}.
-Multi-modal models combining image and clinical data have demonstrated better prediction performance for disability prediction in stroke patients \cite{White2023, Liu2023}.
+\textbf{Multi-modal predictive models} Several studies have integrated diverse data types to improve diagnostic capabilities \cite{Liu2015}.
+For example, de Havenon et al. \cite{deHav2023improvement} highlighted the value of imaging biomarkers by improving cerebrovascular events prediction through the incorporation of white matter hyperintensities derived from brain imaging into clinical records, emphasizing the potential of such approaches to refine risk assessments.
+MultiSurv has shown success by fusing image and tabular data for cancer survival prediction \cite{Vale-Silva2021}.
+In another study, integration of retinal images and clinical records was leveraged to improve cardiovascular disease prediction \cite{huang2024predictingstrokeretinalgraphs}.
+Multi-modal models combining imaging data and clinical records have demonstrated better prediction performance for disability prediction in stroke patients \cite{White2024, Liu2023}.
 However, CNNs tend to prioritize image features, and simple image-tabular CNN concatenation fails to enhance predictive models due to insufficient cross-modal interactions.
 To address this, Wolf et al. developed the Dynamic Affine Feature Map Transform (DAFT), which conditions convolutional feature maps on both image and tabular data, enabling a two-way information exchange via an auxiliary neural network \cite{Wolf2022}.
 While DAFT reduces issues related to the large number of trainable parameters in standard 3D CNNs and the curse of dimensionality, it may sacrifice some predictive power compared to deeper models like ResNet.
 Although recent models show promise in biomedical prediction tasks, their clinical translation is hindered by limited annotated datasets, low disease prevalence, and the risk of overfitting.
 Self-supervised learning (SSL) is a powerful technique for extracting representative features from unlabeled data, making it valuable for early disease risk identification.